CrowdStrike/terraform-provider-crowdstrike/docs/resources/cloud_posture_custom_rule.md

 # crowdstrike_cloud_posture_custom_rule (Resource)

 This resource manages custom cloud posture rules.
 These rules can be created either by inheriting properties from a parent rule with minimal customization, or by fully customizing all attributes for maximum flexibility.
+To create a rule based on a parent rule, utilize the `crowdstrike_cloud_posture_rules` data source to gather parent rule information to use in the new custom rule.
+The `crowdstrike_cloud_compliance_framework_controls` data source can be used to query Falcon for compliance benchmark controls to associate with custom rules created with this resource.

 ## API Scopes